brontosaurusrex/brontosaurusrex.github.io/_posts/2017-02-16-debian-compile-ffmpeg-with-x11grab-for-screen-capturing-scripts.md

 date: '2017-02-16 17:24 +0100'
 title: 'Debian, compile ffmpeg with x11grab for screen-capturing scripts'
 ---
-# Debian, compile ffmpeg with x11grab for screencapturing scripts

 Leave the system version alone, leave the ~/bin version there as well, this compiled one is only ever used for screen capturing

     cd ~/source/ffmpeg && git pull # assuming ffmpeg git is cloned there